Sleep Apnea Treatment Bellingham, WA

 Obstructive sleep apnea is more common in males than females, and more common in older adults (40 and up) than younger adults and children.
 However, anyone regardless of gender or age can suffer from sleep apnea.
 Sleep apnea and chronic low levels of oxygen in your blood can also contribute to:

-Sleep Apnea is a serious and possibly life threatening
+Sleep Apnea is serious and can be life threatening!

 Correcting your breathing through a dental appliance cam make a difference in the quality of your sleep and your life.
 When you can sleep through the night and get all the oxygen that your body needs your body has time to do what it was designed to do: rest and replenish itself.
 Waking up refreshed and ready to take on the day can change your life.